Introduction to the Purse Payment API

 Through this documentation, we will guide you on how to use Purse's API and its features to its full potential and allow you to enhance your payment process.

-A standard online transaction, typically with a credit card, involves four main parties:
+A standard card online transaction, involves four main parties:

 1️⃣ The Card Holder – The individual making the payment